urwid/urwid/docs/manual/displaymodules.rst

 -------------------------------------------

 Screenshots of Urwid interfaces can be rendered in plain HTML.
-The :mod:`html_fragment` display module lets you do this by simulating user input and capturing the screen as fragments of HTML each time :meth:`html_fragemnt.Screen.draw_screen` is called.
+The :class:`html_fragment.HtmlGenerator` display module lets you do this by simulating user input and capturing the screen as fragments of HTML each time :meth:`html_fragemnt.HtmlGenerator.draw_screen` is called.

 These fragments may be included in HTML documents.
 They will be rendered